Goof Troop

-Goof Troop is an American animated sitcom television series produced by Walt Disney Television Animation.
-The series focuses on the relationship between single father Goofy and his son, Max, as well as their neighbors Pete and his family.
-Created by Robert Taylor and Michael Peraza Jr., the main series of 65 episodes aired in first-run syndication from 1992 to 1993 on The Disney Afternoon programming block, while an additional thirteen episodes aired on Saturday Mornings on ABC.
-A Christmas special was also produced, which aired in syndication in late 1992.
+Goof Troop is an American animated sitcom produced by Walt Disney Television Animation.
+The series focuses on the relationship between single father Goofy and his son, Max, as well as their neighbor Pete and his family.
+Created by Robert Taylor and Michael Peraza Jr., the main series of 65 episodes aired in first-run syndication from 1992 to 1993 on The Disney Afternoon programming block, while an additional thirteen episodes aired on Saturday mornings on ABC.
+A Christmas special was also produced and aired in syndication in late 1992.

-Walt Disney Pictures released two films that served as follow ups to the television series: the theatrical A Goofy Movie, released on April 7, 1995, as well as the direct-to-video sequel An Extremely Goofy Movie, released on February 29, 2000, as the series finale.
+Walt Disney Pictures produced two standalone spin-off films from the television series: the theatrical A Goofy Movie, released on April 7, 1995, and direct-to-video sequel An Extremely Goofy Movie, released on February 29, 2000.

 Premise

-Goof Troop bears similarity to several early-1950s Goofy cartoon shorts which depicted Goofy as a father to a mischievous red-haired son.
-It was the creation of Michael Peraza Jr., and pitched to Disney management as a last minute idea to fit the title.
+Goof Troop is similar to several early-1950s Goofy cartoon shorts that depicted Goofy as the father of a mischievous red-haired son.
+It was the creation of Michael Peraza Jr., and pitched to Disney management as a last-minute idea to fit the title.

-Goofy, a single father, moves back to his hometown of Spoonerville with his son, Max.
-As it happens, Goofy and Max end up moving in next door to Goofy's high school friend: Pete, a used car salesman and owner of Honest Pete's Used Cars; Pete's wife Peg, a real estate agent; and their two children, son P.J.
-(Pete Jr.) and younger daughter Pistol.
-Max and P.J. become best friends and do practically everything together.
-A large portion of the show's humor comes from Max's relatively normal personality sharply contrasting with his father.
+Goofy, a single father, moves back to his hometown of Spoonerville with his son, Max, and they end up moving in next door to his high school friend Pete, a used car salesman and owner of Honest Pete's Used Cars; Pete's wife Peg, a real estate agent; and their two children; their son P.J.
+(Pete Jr.) and daughter Pistol.
+Max and P.J. quickly become best friends and do practically everything together.
+Much of the show's humor comes from Max's normal personality, which contrasts with his father's.